 OverviewThis page was transferred to me by Alan Ellis.
-He is responsible for most of its layout.
 Thank you Alan for a wonderful contribution.
 I will try to keep it up to date as best as I can.

 In the northwest San Juans resides a lonely tower.
 Chimney Rock (also sometimes called Chimney Peak) sits among great peaks and formations such as Courthouse Mountain, Precipice Peak, and the spires of Cimarron Ridge.
 While driving up through the Cimarron Valley, Chimney Rock greets and entices the climber, yet warns of it’s possibilities.